pywind/codeart-extension/CONTRIBUTING.md

 ## Questions?

-Don't hesitate to write to us at [contact@flexpilot.ai](mailto:contact@flexpilot.ai) if you have any questions or need help with anything.
+Don't hesitate to write to us at [pywind@github.com](mailto:pywind@github.com) if you have any questions or need help with anything.

 ## License Notice

-While Flexpilot is currently licensed under GNU GPLv3, by contributing to this project, you acknowledge and agree that your contributions will be licensed under the terms of our CLA, which permits Flexpilot to potentially relicense the code in the future.
+While CodeArt is currently licensed under GNU GPLv3, by contributing to this project, you acknowledge and agree that your contributions will be licensed under the terms of our CLA, which permits CodeArt to potentially relicense the code in the future.

 ---

-Thank you for contributing to Flexpilot! 🚀
+Thank you for contributing to CodeArt! 🚀